Édouard-Zotique Massicotte

 Édouard-Zotique Massicotte, MRSC (24 December 1867 – 8 November 1947) was a Canadian historian, archivist, journalist, and literary critic.

+In 1883, Massicotte became interested in Quebec folklore and began collecting songs in the Montreal area.
+After he became acquainted with Marius Barbeau in 1917, they began collaboratively collecting songs in Montreal and in the region of Trois-Rivières.

 Massicotte was elected to the Royal Society of Canada in 1920 and won its J. B. Tyrrell Historical Medal in 1939.

 He was the brother of the illustrator Edmond-Joseph Massicotte.